Saujanya-rajvanshi/confidence/README.md

-# 🔥 CONFIDENCE — INTERVIEW, THINKING & CONSISTENCY
+# INTERVIEW, THINKING & CONSISTENCY

 ## 1️⃣ What Confidence REALLY Means (Not Motivation)